dynawo/dyn-grid-compliance-verification/docs/manual/source/index.rst

 Get Started
 ===========

-These sections cover the basics of getting started with Dynamic Grid Compliance Verification.
+These sections cover the basics of getting started with Dynamic grid Compliance Verification.

 .. toctree::
    :maxdepth: 3